-Curtis, who has been a post officer in Boston since 2017, was allegedly involved in a road rage incident in Middlesex County in March 2017 and used his status to access the victim’s information and mail them a forged $790 ticket in an envelope bearing the Boston Police Department’s logo.
+Curtis, who has been a police officer in Boston since 2017, was allegedly involved in a road rage incident in Middlesex County in March 2019 and used his status to access the victim’s information and mail them a forged $790 ticket in an envelope bearing the Boston Police Department’s logo.

 The fake ticket was accompanied by a note that read: “Watched you go in and out of traffic, tried pushing my truck off the road just to get into the left lane.
 Clocked you going over 90 in a 65.
 I have a 6 min video of you driving like an (expletive) and pulled up next to you and took your picture.
 Try fighting this … I dare you!
 What happens when you try and run an officer’s truck off the road on 95S.
 Hope it was worth it.
 See you in court.”